skupperproject/skupper-example-hello-world/README.md

 * A frontend service that accepts HTTP requests, calls the backend to fetch new greetings, and serves them to the user.

-With Skupper, we can place the backend in one cluster and the frontend in another and maintain connectivity between the two services without exposing the backend to the public internet.
+With Skupper, you can place the backend in one cluster and the frontend in another and maintain connectivity between the two services without exposing the backend to the public internet.

 <img src="images/entities.svg" width="640"/>